fallen-icarus/cardano-address-book/README.md

 ## Motivation
 Due to the seemingly random nature of blockchain addresses, it would be nice to be able to somehow save an "address book" so that users do not need to memorize the addresses they frequently use.
 The ideal solution would be to somehow link the address book with the user's payment key.
 This reasons for this are two-fold:

 1. Every payment key would have its own address book.
-Users do not have to worry about if that address alias is taken by another user.
+Users do not have to worry about whether or not that alias is taken by another user.
-2. The address would always be recoverable as long as the payment key hash is known.
+2. The address book would always be recoverable as long as the payment key hash is known.
 The user can lose access to the payment key itself while still being able to see the address book (they just can't update it anymore).

 ## The Address Book Beacon
 Linking the address book to the user's payment key is done by only allowing that user to mint the beacon for that payment key.
 The user's payment pubkey hash is used as the beacon's token name.
 In order to mint a beacon of a certain payment pubkey hash, two conditions must be met: